Get started with Baxter

 cp -r /path/to/your/project coderepo/

 Baxter reads coderepo/ to verify every artefact against your real codebase — checking technical feasibility, logic consistency, data model implications, role and permission logic, and flagging missing edge cases.
-If your codebase is large, a symlink works just as well.

 Open in your AI agent